 I’m not trying to be fantastically creative.
 I do some Internet spelunking to find SXSW marketing pdf materials with graphics I can slice and dice in Photoshop.
 I’m just trying to adapt the identity already created for each year.
 The 2009 and 2008 materials were really easy to do.
 Ben did 2007, and 2006 was not that hard.
 2005 was a real pain though, as the art is all horizontal and difficult to mush into a square.
 Still I managed something I am mostly pleased with.

-For now, I present to you, for your downloading pleasure, cover art for the SXSW Showcasing Artists for the years 2005–2013.
+For now, I present to you, for your downloading pleasure, cover art for the SXSW Showcasing Artists for every year since 2005.
 I have no idea what the copyright nature of the original materials are, so I am loathe to attach any copyright, Creative Commons or otherwise, to these images.
 Just know that I don’t care what you do with them.